offfahad/cars-detection-with-haarcascades/README.md

-# Cars Detection With Haarcascade Classifier
+# Cars Detection With Haarcascades Classifier
 Cars Detection by Haar Cascades with OpenCV.